Railway Stations & Public Houses

 Railway.
 Station probably opened same date.
 Known active 1913.

 Closed, unknown date.
 Line remains open.
-Near The King William
+Near the King

 Back to Top